Bianca-Pasat/MOI/docs/source/index.rst

 The pipeline’s inputs are streamlined to one csv file.
 This file accommodates either a solitary column of SRA codes or a directory pointing to the location of fastq files, along with any other metadata pertaining to their samples.
-If the analysis commences with count matrices the user can specify the directory of the feature matrix along with a phenotype file.
+If the analysis commences with count (abundance) matrices the user can specify the directory of the feature matrix along with a phenotype file.